systematic-uol/systematic-uol.github.io/docs/glossary.md

 ## A
 **ADHD**
-<br>Attention Deficit Hyperactivity Disorder
+Attention Deficit Hyperactivity Disorder

 <br>

 **Agentic AI**
-<br>A type of Artificial Intelligence that can act autonomously to achieve goals without constant human guidance.
+A type of Artificial Intelligence that can act autonomously to achieve goals without constant human guidance.
 It uses sophisticated reasoning and iterative planning to solve complex problems.

 <br>

 **AI**
-<br>Artificial Intelligence - a set of technologies that enable machines to perform tasks that typically need human intelligence.
+Artificial Intelligence - a set of technologies that enable machines to perform tasks that typically need human intelligence.

 <br>

 **ASC**
-<br>Autistic Spectrum Condition, also known as Autism Spectrum Disorder (ASD)
+Autistic Spectrum Condition, also known as Autism Spectrum Disorder (ASD)

 <br>